Skip to main content

 • Tailwind CSS

-• Use default framework to proceed as-is
+• Click Use default framework to proceed.

-Default web app framework
+Default web stack

-If you selected Mobile App:
+For Mobile App:

 6

-• = In progress
+• In progress.

 Method 2: Import from Figma